Road Safety Dictionary

 D

-Front lights of a vehicle that turn on automatically when the vehicle is in motion to improve visibility during the day.
+Front lights that turn on automatically with the vehicle to increase visibility during the day.

 Driver